pokehunt-xyz/bugs/README.md

-# PokéHunt Bugs
+# PokéHunt

+Welcome to PokéHunt, the Best Pokémon experience on Discord and Telegram.

+On our GitHub you can see various repositories containing the code we use for our bot(s) and website.

+## Repositories

+This repository is the general repository and can be used to report bugs and open feature requests.

+- The Discord bot can be found [here](https://github.com/pokehunt-xyz/discord)
+- The Telegram bot can be found [here](https://github.com/pokehunt-xyz/telegram)
+- The Website can be found [here](https://github.com/pokehunt-xyz/website)

+## Reporting bugs

-This is the official place to report a bug with PokéHunt and making a feature request.
-If you do not have a GitHub account, you can always DM one of the owners and they can open one for you.
-Note that for every new/unknown bug you report, you **might** get a small reward (depending on the severity of the bug).
+You can use this GitHub repository to create an issue/file a bug report.
+If you do not have a GitHub account, you can always DM one of the owners of PokéHunt and they can open one for you.
+For every new/unknown bug you report, you **might** get a small reward (depending on the severity of the bug).

-Please note that missing or wrong Pokémon data (such as moves, images, etc) do not count as a "bug" with the bot but an issue with data, but they can be reported here nonetheless.
+Please note that missing or wrong Pokémon data (such as moves, images, etc) do not count as a "bug" with the bot but an issue with data.
+- Report missing/wrong moves [here](https://github.com/pokehunt-xyz/pokehunt-xyz/issues/5)

-In case of bugs that should not be made public (such as bot-breaking issues, security issues, etc), please ALWAYS send an email to `support@pokehunt.xyz` and/or DM the owner.
+In case of bugs that should not be made public (such as bot-breaking issues, security issues, etc), please ALWAYS send an email to `support@pokehunt.xyz` and/or DM the owner instead of creating a (public accessible) bug report here.

-## Where to report

-- If you know for sure the the bug is with the Discord bot (**and it is NOT a bug in the Telegram bot**), please report it [here](https://github.com/pokehunt-xyz/discord/issues)

-- If you know for sure the bug is with the Telegram bot (**and it is NOT a bug in the Discord bot**), please report it [here](https://github.com/pokehunt-xyz/telegram/issues)

-- If you know for sure the bug is with the website, please report it [here](https://github.com/pokehunt-xyz/website/issues)

-- In all other cases or if you are unsure, report it [here](https://github.com/pokehunt-xyz/bugs/issues)